 In a city that reeks of corruption and is plunged deeply into stifling fear, where free speech is tantamount to murder, Sabeen’s fate, it seems, was already sealed.
 And so it was a dark and dreary night of April 24th, 2015, when she was shot dead by ”unknown assailants.“

-In a city possessing a gluttonous thirst for innocent blood, Sabeen had the courage to introduce platforms (T2F and Peace Niche among others) that promoted ”democratic discourse and conflict resolution through intellectual and cultural engagement,“ – only because, as her mother had said to another activist Mama Qadeer minutes before both mother and daughter, were shot: “One has to stand for what we believe in.”
+In a city possessing a gluttonous thirst for innocent blood, Sabeen had the courage to introduce platforms (T2F and Peace Niche among others) that promoted “democratic discourse and conflict resolution through intellectual and cultural engagement.”As her mother had said to another activist Mama Qadeer minutes before both mother and daughter, were shot – the latter fatally: “One has to stand for what one believes in.”

 Indeed, her initiatives were as groundbreaking as they were necessary.
 According to the café’s website: “T2f has contributed to revitalizing Karachi’s cultural landscape and has provided an alternative, independent, safe space for discourse.”